 Multifamily Housing GDP Trends: Multifamily housing construction spending solid with $65 billion annually but remains ~13 percent of all residential investment spending.

 Housing and Quarterly Residential Investment Trends: Housing sector has been negative contributor to GDP growth with growth in residential investment down in each of the last four quarters and eight of the last eleven quarters.
 Residential recession?.

 Building Supply Ratio: For this graphic, Building Supply Ratio is defined as number of new residential housing permits per 1,000 population.
 While significantly above trough, the ratio remains well below peak, trend average and levels achieved in early 2000's.
 Supply shortfall could be as high as +550,000.

 Building Permits: While significantly above trough, new building permits on latest 12 months basis remain well below peak.
-Over recent months, L12M new building permits have moderate growth.
+Over recent months, L12M new building permits have declined YoY.
 Compared to average L12M new building permits from 2000 to 2004, current levels of new building permits result in ~450,000 fewer new housing units on annualized basis.

 Building Permits by State: This table shows latest 12 months cumulative building permits and compares to latest 12 months one month, one quarter and one year ago in addition to peak and trough since 2000.
 Building permits have slowed over past quarters.